Insights / Packaging Resources / Packaging Fundamentals

 From the point of view of the technological production, there is absolutely no difference between these two articles, but special bottles always require a particular expertise when the production starts, in printing brand names, dealing with irregularities in the shape or creating a heavy base, or because they are unstable on the conveyor belts.

-Sometimes when a glass bottle or jar breaks you can see that the glass thickness is not uniform.
+Sometimes when a glass bottle or glass jar breaks you can see that the glass thickness is not uniform.
 Why is this?
 The glass container is formed in the blow mold by a blow-blow process.
 The stretching of the glass is therefore influenced by the temperature of the glass batch.
 The reduction in glass thickness is often more evident in bottles and usually appears at two-thirds of the bottle height, going down towards the bottom, which corresponds to the height of the parison.
 So a certain amount of difference in the thickness is a natural physical feature, provided it does not affect the solidity of the container.

 Many bottles have a very thick glass bottom.
 What is this for and how is it made?
 The extra thick glass on the bottom of bottles is primarily for aesthetic reasons to make the bottle look more valuable, and in the case of clear glass, to enhance the transparency and purity of the bottle.
 Technically, the concentration of glass on the bottom of the bottles is achieved by creating a special preparatory mold (parison) with a higher glass mass than a normal bottle that does not get deformed during the first blowing process.